"The human voice is the organ of the soul."

 4. Work with a private voice coach.
 In my voice coaching sessions, most clients are able to access their best (most powerful and attractive) voice in about one hour.
 The rest is simply practicing vocal exercises until the "new" voice is progressively internalized.
-For fee-based professioal voice coaching, e-mail me at email@example.com.
+For more information on fee-based professional voice coaching, e-mail me at email@example.com.
 You can also strengthen your voice by following the self-coaching tips in my book (click on title): "How to Improve the Sound of Your Speaking Voice".

 In conclusion, our voice is a beautiful instrument, but many of us forget to take full advantage of this wonderful gift.
 Access your best voice, and you'll access your best self!